 Here there are actually 4 bodies of water before land or 1,520 miles in between.
 From the top it goes through the Arctic Ocean, Greenland Sea, Norwegian Sea, and the North Sea.

-The Greenland Sea is more like the Arctic Ocean; cold and rarely rises above 32°F. The winds are regularly from the north, producing regular cold as well as regular icebergs, fog, wind and fast currents.
+The Greenland Sea is more like the Arctic Ocean; cold and rarely rising above 32°F. The winds are regularly from the north, producing regular cold as well as regular icebergs, fog, wind and fast currents.
 It’s so cold that ice can be found from October to August making commercial travel limited but possible.
 Icebergs are still common here.

 The Norwegian Sea is a transition zone between boreal and Arctic conditions, and is considered much warmer than it’s northern neighbors.
 This is a much easier place to travel to as it’s near Norway, and Iceland and just north of United Kingdom.